 Tiny bursts of physical activity woven throughout the day can help you break personal records, get fit, improve overall wellness, and see changes quickly.
 This guide will explain how to perform micro-workouts, and the science behind why every fitness plan should include them.

-What are Micro-Workouts?
+What Are Micro-Workouts?

-Don’t let the fancy term fool you.
-Micro-workouts are simple, quick, and convenient — even while holed up in the confines of your home.
+Whatever you call them, micro-workouts are simple, quick, and convenient — even while holed up in the confines of your home.
 I’ll explain.

-Using Micro-Workouts to Enhance Any Fitness Goal
+The Benefits of Micro-Workouts for Any Fitness Goal

 Somehow we overlook the importance of normal everyday movement in favor of long gym sessions, and even longer cortisol-fueled runs.